UNC-Robotics/Med-MPD/README.md

 ### Liver

-There are five lungs environments from the Hepatocellular Carcinoma Transarterial Chemoembolization Segmentation ([HCC-TACE-Seg][5]) (CC-BY 4.0) image collection from The Cancer Imaging Archive ([TCIA][2]).
+There are five liver environments from the Hepatocellular Carcinoma Transarterial Chemoembolization Segmentation ([HCC-TACE-Seg][5]) (CC-BY 4.0) image collection from The Cancer Imaging Archive ([TCIA][2]).
 Segmentations of the liver, cancer nodules, and blood vessels are provided as part of the data.
 We manually refined and expanded these segmentations using [3D-Slicer][4], as well as differentiated the vessels into the hepatic arteries, hepatic veins, and portal vein.

 [5]: <https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=70230229> "HCC-TACE-Seg"